Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Optimization impact on power and energy on Sierra

 This data can also be used to discuss the energy breakeven point between using the CPU and the GPU.
 Most simplistically, the ratio of the power used between two runs can be used to determine how much faster the code needs to run to have the same energy consumption.
 In comparing all the GPU runs to the CPU runs, that ratio ranges between 1.15 and 1.42, depending on which node count is used.
 Comparing the 16 node unoptimized run to the CPU only run confirms this, as their energy usage is almost equal with only being 1.13x faster.
 For every other comparison, the GPUs are clearly far more energy efficient than using CPUs alone.

-Another feature of the data to note is that although the vast majority of the compute and memory bandwidth are being used by the GPU, the GPUs only account for 35-45\% of the overall energy consumption of the node.
+Another feature of the data to note is that although the vast majority of the compute and memory bandwidth are being used by the GPU, the GPUs only account for 35--45\% of the overall energy consumption of the node.
 This reinforces that it is important to consider an entire architecture's node design when looking at energy efficiency, rather than just the compute units alone.

-\subsection{MARBL}
+\subsection{Marbl}

-To better understand the impact on power and energy on Sierra, we tracked power and energy usage on Sierra during MARBL's GPU porting effort.
-From inception, MARBL strictly used MPI for parallelism; thus, to run on GPU platforms would require refactoring.
-We began tracking energy usage on Sierra shortly after reaching the performance breakeven point between CPU and GPU runs, i.e.\ where we had comparable runtimes when running the same problem on a CTS-1 node and on a Sierra node and utilizing the GPUs.
-We present our energy usage from May through October 2020 when exercising the shaped charge problem on a Sierra node.
+To understand the impact on power and energy on Sierra, we aligned tracking power and energy usage on Sierra along with the GPU refactoring effort.
+At the start of this effort, Marbl strictly used MPI for parallelism; thus, porting to GPU platforms required significant refactoring.
+We begain tracking energy usage on Sierra shortly after reaching the node to node performance breakeven point where we had comparable runtimes when running the same problem on a CTS-1 node to a Sierra node utilizing the GPUs.
+We present our energy usage from May through October 2020.
 In general, we find that performance optimizations can affect power usage differently.
 Figure~\ref{figure:marbl_time_series}(a) illustrates that although not all optimizations led to increased power, there was a general downwards trend in total runtime.
-Total energy usage can be shown to decrease as the runtime performance of the code improves as shown in Figures~\ref{figure:marbl_time_series}(b).
+Total energy usage can be shown to decrease as the runtime performance of the code improves as shown in Figure~\ref{figure:marbl_time_series}(b).